-5.5.4 What is the role of the Leader of the Government or Government Representative in the Senate?
+5.5.4 What Is the Role of the Leader of the Government or Government Representative in the Senate?

-According to Appendix I of the Rules of the Senate of Canada, the Leader of the Government is "(t)he Senator who acts as the head of the Senators belonging to the Government party."
+According to Appendix I of the Rules of the Senate of Canada, the Leader of the Government or Government Representative in the Senate is "(t)he Senator who acts as the head of the Senators belonging to the Government party, or who is appointed by the Government to represent the Government in the Senate without affiliation to a Government party."

-The Rules of the Senate of Canada also provide that the Leader of the Government in the Senate is an ex officio member of all committees except the Standing Senate Committee on Ethics and Conflict of Interest for Senators and the standing joint committees (Rule 12-3(3)).
-The Leader may also change the government members of any committee, except for the ex officio members and members of the Standing Committee on Ethics and Conflict of Interest for Senators (Rule 12-5(a)).
+The Rules of the Senate of Canada also provide that the Leader of the Government or Government Representative in the Senate is an ex officio member of all committees except the Standing Committee on Ethics and Conflict of Interest for Senators, the Standing Committee on Audit and Oversight, and the joint committees (Rule 12-3(3)).
+The Leader or Government Representative may also change the government members of any committee, except for the ex officio members and members of the Standing Committee on Ethics and Conflict of Interest for Senators and the Standing Committee on Audit and Oversight (Rule 12-5(a)).

-In addition, the Rules provide that, during Question Period, senators may ask questions of the Leader of the Government in the Senate on matters relating to public affairs (Rule 4-8(1)).
+In addition, the Rules provide that, during Question Period, senators may ask questions of the Leader of the Government or Government Representative in the Senate on matters relating to public affairs (Rule 4-8(1)(a)).
 During the 42nd Parliament, with the introduction of a Government Representative as a non-affiliated senator, Cabinet ministers regularly appeared during the Senate's Question Period in order to answer questions traditionally reserved for the Leader of the Government in the Senate.
-This practice regarding Question Period was not renewed during the 43rd Parliament, although Cabinet ministers were regularly invited to Committees of the Whole to speak to the subject matter of bills.
+This practice regarding Question Period was not renewed during subsequent Parliaments, although Cabinet ministers were regularly invited to Committees of the Whole to speak to the subject matter of bills.

-As well, when the Senate orders that Government accounts and papers be tabled, the Leader of the Government in the Senate "shall cause these papers to be tabled" (Rule 14-1(2)).
-The Rules also provide that government business (a bill, motion, report or inquiry initiated by the government) "shall be called in such sequence as the Leader or the Deputy Leader of the Government shall determine" (Rule 4-13(3)).
+As well, when the Senate orders that government accounts and papers be tabled, the Leader of the Government or Government Representative in the Senate "shall cause these papers to be tabled" (Rule 14-1(2)).
+The Rules also provide that government business (a bill, motion, report or inquiry initiated by the government) "shall be called in such sequence as the Leader or Representative of the Government, or the Deputy Leader or Legislative Deputy of the Government shall determine" (Rule 4-12(3)).

-5.5.5 Must the Leader of the Government in the Senate be a Cabinet minister?
+5.5.5 Must the Leader of the Government or Government Representative in the Senate Be a Cabinet Minister?

 No. As noted in Senate Procedure in Practice, "The Leader of the Government has often been a Cabinet minister, sometimes without portfolio."
-46 There have been at least seven instances since Confederation when the Leader of the Government or Government Representative in the Senate was not a member of Cabinet: William Benjamin Ross, 1926; Wellington Bartley Willoughby, 1930-1932; Walter Morley Aseltine, 1958-1962; Alfred Johnson Brooks, 1962-1963; Claude Carignan, 2013-2015; Peter Harder, 2016-2020; and Marc Gold, 2020 to present.
-47
+47 There have been at least seven instances since Confederation when the Leader of the Government or Government Representative in the Senate was not a member of Cabinet: William Benjamin Ross, in 1926; Wellington Bartley Willoughby, from 1930 to 1932; Walter Morley Aseltine, from 1958 to 1962; Alfred Johnson Brooks, from 1962 to 1963; Claude Carignan, from 2013 to 2015; Peter Harder, from 2016 to 2020; and Marc Gold, from 2020 to the present.
+48